kostja/doc/doc/1.7/book/box/box_space.rst

       - [31, 1, 'super', 'role', {}]
     ...

-This result contains the same users as if you'd made a request from your Tarantool instance as 'admin'.
+This result contains the same set of users as if you made the request from your Tarantool instance as 'admin'.

-Switch to the Tarantool instance and revoke the read rights from the guest user:
+Switch to the first terminal and revoke the read privileges from the 'guest' user:

 .. code-block:: tarantoolsession